Maggie May (folk song): Lyrics

 Two pounds ten a week, that was my pay.

 In the most established version, it is sung in the first person by a sailor who has come home to Liverpool from Sierra Leone.
 He is paid off for the trip.
 With his wages in his pocket, he sees Maggie "cruising up and down old Canning Place".
 She had "a figure so divine" (either "like a frigate of the line" or with "a voice so refined").
 He picks her up and she takes him home to her lodgings.
 When he awakes the following morning, she has taken all his money and even his clothes, insisting that they are in "Kelly's locker", a pawn shop.
 When he fails to find his clothes in the pawn shop, he contacts the police.
 She is found guilty of theft and sentenced to transportation to Botany Bay.

 While the most famous version of the chorus contains the line "she'll never walk down Lime Street any more", Stan Hugill in his Shanties from the Seven Seas writes that in different versions several streets are named, referring to different historical red light areas of Liverpool, including Paradise Street, Peter Street and Park Lane.

+The Beatles refer to currency in the old £sd system; "Two pounds ten" means two pounds sterling and ten shillings.